seanzarrin/npm-issues/README.md

 `--depth [int]`           The maximum depth of your local node modules that should be included in the search
 `--limit [int]`           (defaults to `10`) The maximum number of results you would like logged to console
 `--nolimit`               Removes the default limit of 10 issues for logging
 `--module [module]`       Restricts searching to a submodule in the current module
 `--norecursive`           Will not recursively search submodules for dependencies
 `--state [open|closed]`   (defaults to `open`) Only include issues that are either `open` or `closed`.
+`--global`                Search issues for modules that have been globally installed

 ## Bugs
 When you find issues with npm-issues, please file them here https://github.com/seanzarrin/npm-issues/issues